 If you want to start the process with one spouse overseas, you would need a functional government following the Convention by The Hague on the Service Of Process overseas.
 The bad news is that in most cases, the military deployed on government that does not obey such a convention, Generally, you will spend energy, time and money unnecessarily as during that time it might be that the military member gets dismissed.

-Furthermore, even if you did find a way to proceed with the divorce while one member is deployed, the servicemember’s Civil Relief Act gives military members the right to slow down the process when the service has an impact on their ability to participate.
+Furthermore, even if you did find a way to proceed with the divorce while one member is on active duty or deployed, the servicemember’s Civil Relief Act gives military members the right to slow down the process when the service has an impact on their ability to participate.

 How To Know What State to File The Divorce In?